 A fast rhythm and distorted guitar

 Lyrics talking about history, mythology, nature, fantasy or paganism.

-There are many different styles of vocals like black metal style, clean vocals, traditional vocals,… Chorus are often used in folk metal songs.
-Mostly vocals are in the language of the band, not like other kinds of metal where it’s often in english.
+There are many different styles of vocals, like black metal style, clean vocals, and traditional vocals… The chorus is often used in Folk Metal songs.
+Mostly, vocals are in the language of the band, not like other kinds of metal, where it’s often in English.

-The finnish band “Amorphis” has contributed to folk metal with their first album “The Karelian Isthmus” in 1992 and their second album “Tales from the Thousands Lakes” in 1994.
+The Finnish band “Amorphis contributed to Folk Metal with their first album “The Karelian Isthmus”, in 1992 and their second album “Tales from the Thousands of Lakes”, in 1994.
 It brings a lot of interesting folk melodies from their country of origin.

-“Cruachan” has brought a lot to Folk Metal, the Irish band is a founder of the genre.
-Merging heavy metal, black metal and traditionals instruments.
+“Cruachan” has brought a lot to Folk Metal; the Irish band is a founder of the genre.
+Merging heavy metal, black metal and traditional instruments.

-The band “Eluveitie” from Switzerland has marked the 2000s with their histories about celtics and their mastery of traditionals instruments.
-The band has contributed to the reconstitution of the Gaulish language, to use it in their songs.
+The band “Eluveitie” from Switzerland has marked the 2000s with their history about Celtics and their mastery of traditional instruments.
+The band has contributed to the reconstitution of the Gaulish language to use it in their songs.

-Every band has their own inspiration, like “Alestorm” (Scotland) which has Power Metal inspiration and speaks about pirate histories.
-Or “Turisas” (Finland) who talks about vikings.
-“Arkona” (Russia) tells about slavic mythology with slavic instruments and feminine vocals.
-Or else “Heidevolk” (Netherlands) with their 2 singers and their vocals in Dutch.
+Every band has their own inspiration, like “Alestorm” (Scotland), which has Power Metal inspiration and speaks about pirate histories.
+Or “Turisas” (Finland), who talks about Vikings.
+“Arkona” (Russia) tells about Slavic mythology with Slavic instruments and feminine vocals.
+Or else “Heidevolk” (Netherlands) with their two singers and their vocals in Dutch.

 Today, we count a lot of bands of Folk Metal all around the world, from the darkest Norwegian forest, including the Russian tundra, to end in the faraway Mongolian plains.
 There are some festivals dedicated to Folk Metal.